codedthemes/dashboardkit-react-documentation/axios-api-calls.md

 ## Mock Calls

-Berry uses fack/mock data to render some pages and actions.
+DashboardKit uses fack/mock data to render some pages and actions.
 Mocking has been achieved with help of Axios.
 It helps users to do minimal changes to load live data.
 Users just need to change the mock API URL to the Live service URL.

 ### How does it work?